New Zealand Liberal Party: Liberal Government

 Prior to the establishment of the Liberal Party, MPs were all independent, although often grouped themselves into loose factions.
 Some of these factions were occasionally referred to as "parties", but were vague and ill-defined.
 In the history of Parliament, factions were formed around a number of different views – at one time, centralism and provincialism were the basis of factions, while at another time, factions were based on geographical region.
 Towards the 1880s, however, factions had gradually become stabilised along lines of liberalism and conservatism, although the line between the two was by no means certain.
+The first mentions of a "Liberal Party" were during the government led by Sir George Grey which was viewed as having a broadly liberal policy agenda.
+By 1879 many towns and cities had established liberal associations to promote liberal policies and candidates.
+These associations were to form the nexus of what would later become the nationwide Liberal Party.

 The key figure in the establishment of the Liberal Party was John Ballance.
 Ballance, an MP, had served in a number of liberal-orientated governments, and had held office in posts such as Treasurer, Minister of Defence, and Minister of Native Affairs.
 He had a well-established reputation as a liberal, and was known for supporting land reform, women's suffrage, and Māori rights.

 During the last term in power of Harry Atkinson, a conservative, Ballance began to organise the liberal-aligned opposition into a more united movement, and was officially named Leader of the Opposition in July 1889.
 In the 1890 elections, Ballance led his liberal faction to victory, and early in the new year, became Premier.
 Ballance and his allies, recognising the benefit that they had gained from their unity, set about building a permanent organisation.
 The Liberal Party, with common policies and a well-defined leadership, was proclaimed.
 A national party organisation (called the Liberal Federation) was established, with supporters of the new party encouraged to become members and help organise party activities – this was a new development in New Zealand, as previously, parliamentary factions existed only as loose groupings of politicians, not as structured party organizations.